-The Luxembourg firm took a majority stake in the once Toleman and Benetton team during the winter of 2009 when then owners Renault, badly damaged by the fall-out from the Singapore GP 'Crashgate' saga, began a phased withdrawal from team ownership which was completed 12 months later when Genii took 100% control and Group Lotus came on board as title sponsor.
+The Luxembourg firm took a majority stake in the once Toleman and Benetton team during the winter of 2009 when then owners Renault, badly damaged by the fall-out from the Singapore GP 'Crashgate' saga, began a phased withdrawal from team ownership which was completed 12 months later when Genii took 100 per cent control and Group Lotus came on board as title sponsor.

 While 2010, with Robert Kubica at the wheel, was highly promising, the team's form and development programme - centred on an ear-splitting forward-pointing exhaust - nosedived the following year after a promising start and they ended up only just fending off Force India for fifth in the standings.

-Last year a big improvement was therefore required.
-Yet few thought that Lotus would still so comprehensively leapfrog Mercedes and take the fight to the established top three teams for much of the season.
+A big improvement was therefore required in 2012.
+Yet few thought that Lotus would still leapfrog Mercedes so comprehensively and take the fight to the established top three teams for much of the season.

-The signing of former World Champion Raikkonen, after an indifferent start, ultimately proved the most astute of moves and the Finn stays on for 2013 alongside Romain Grosjean, who has promised to learn the lessons from his fast, but error-filled, first full season of F1.
+The signing of former World Champion Raikkonen, after an indifferent start, ultimately proved the most astute of moves and the Finn started 2013 in style with victory in Melbourne.